 But just for overnight, finding a dispersed camping spot in a state or national forest is often too much of a hassle.
-Well, we have a much better alternative: Harvest Hosts, a unique membership service that lets you stay for free at hundreds of wineries, farms and attractions across the country.
+Well, we have a much better alternative: Harvest Hosts, a unique membership service that lets you stay for free at hundreds of wineries, farms, breweries, museums, and other attractions across the country.

-Coming up in our interview of the week, you’ll met the new owner of Harvest Hosts and learn just why you should consider joining the service and what it offers you.
+Coming up in our interview of the week, you’ll meet the new owner of Harvest Hosts and learn just why you should consider joining the service and what it offers you.

 Plus your RV questions, RV tips and a wonderful off the beaten path report from the Burketts.